JohnScolaro/personal-website/posts/google-places-api.md

 "But why would any company do this for free?" you might ask?
 Well let's pretend Google is straight up evil for a second.
 Wouldn't it make sense to provide this info via API because:

 - It would further build the community around Google Maps, cementing it even more as the top maps application.
 (Network effect go brrr)
-- Lets other businesses take risks to create cool things, which Google can later buy or copy.
+- It lets other businesses take risks to create cool things, which Google can later buy or copy.
 - Once businesses rely on the API, dramatically jack up the prices.
 (Like they did with all the other APIs)

-Maybe you could argue that you have to have this behind a small paywall, or it would be indescriminantly scraped for AI training, but you could potentially solve this with reasonable pricing.
+Maybe you could argue that you have to have this behind a small paywall, or it would be indescriminantly scraped for AI training, but you could potentially solve this with reasonable pricing, and argue that it's currently being scraped for AI training regardless.

 ## Terms of Service